 But while economic impact and major media coverage are important, everyone agrees that the key message is that the NFL Draft is a free, family-friendly experience for sports fans of all kinds.
 Imagine an Eagles tailgate at the Linc only on a much grander scale, says Kenney: “There are more women than ever going to games, and racial and ethnic diversity.
 You see all different Philly neighborhoods represented—you can always tell by the music and food when you walk around the parking lot.”
 Adds Brady, “Everyone is green on game day.”

-PHOTOGRAPHY BY JERRY DRIENDL/GETTY IMAGES.
+Photography by: PHOTOGRAPHY BY JERRY DRIENDL/GETTY IMAGES.
 COVER: PHOTOGRAPHY BY PHIL KRAMER.
 GROOMING BY KENNY DUNCAN FOR MAIN ATTRACTION UNISEX SALON AND JOSH DEMARCO FOR JASON MATTHEW SALON RITTENHOUSE.
 WARDROBE PROVIDED BY ROBBINI BESPOKE, 609-685-3484.
 SHOT ON LOCATION AT TENDENZA, 969 N. SECOND ST., 215-238-5750